rezasarvani/AbuseIP-Checker/README.md

 and then add the APIs in a txt list (1 API per line) and feed it to the tool

 # How To Use It
-They are only couple of switches you need to know about the tool<br/>
+They are only couple of switches to learn in order to use the tool.<br/>

 ### Input File (Mandatory):
 Using -i or --input, you need to specify input IP list file path name.<br/>